OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 * A key is based on a **cryptographic hash**, so it is extremely unlikely that two objects that are functionally different will have the same key.
 * Key creation is **deterministic**, so that it is preserved for a given python environment across processes on the same hardware.

-..
-QUESTION: is this still true, or have we changed keys across minor versions?

 These properties, in particular the stability across Python sessions,  make the gufe key a stable identifier for the object.
 This stability means that they can be used for store-by-reference, and therefore deduplicated to optimize memory and performance.